MeanderingNinja/LitterLog-DataPipeline/README.md

 ## Set up a virtual env in the server (optional)
 Create a virtual environment `cat_data_pipeline_venv`

+*Note: When you install your application using `pip` without a virtual environment, the application is installed globally, which means that it is available to all users and processes on your system.
+When you run the application, you can access it from any directory by typing the name of the application.
+When you install your application using `pip` within a virtual environment, the application is installed only within that virtual environment, and it is not available to other users or processes on the system.
+To run the application, you need to activate the virtual environment first, and then you can access the application from the activated environment.*

 ## Cloning the Repo
 To download the code, navigate to your working directory
 ```